The Pig Idea

 For thousands of years pigs have been mankind’s perfect partner: they consume waste and convert it to food.
 Following the outbreak of Foot and Mouth in 2001, the government introduced a ban on feeding catering waste to pigs.
 A short-term ban during the crisis may have been justified, but science has shown that cooking leftover food renders it safe for pigs.
 As a result of Feedback advocacy work, three high impact scientific papers supporting The Pig Idea have been published, read here.
 We are currently coordinating a scientific paper with experts that will demonstrate animal disease risk management strategies in highly sophisticated industrial waste to feed treatment systems.
 Within the REFRESH project, Feedback is working to fully understand and mitigate this risk and propose effective risk management within a context of social, economic and environmental risk.

 In November 2013, Feedback held The Pig Idea Feast in Trafalgar Square.
-Joined by the likes of Hugh Fearnley-Whittingstall and Bruno Loubet, the team served 5,000 dishes using pork from our very own pigs that had been reared on legally permissible food waste.
+Joined by the likes of Hugh Fearnley-Whittingstall the team served 5,000 dishes using pork from our very own pigs that had been reared on legally permissible food waste.
 Check out the video below.